Profile picture for Andrea Stevens

 Research Interests

-Shakespeare; theater history, 1400-1800; early modern drama, literature, and culture; early modern poetry; poetics and poetic theory
+The drama of Shakespeare and his contemporaries; theater history, 1400-1800; early British literature; Shakespeare original practices; early modern poetry; poetics and poetic theory

 Education